Call for Abstract

 Resistant hypertension is defined as blood pressure that remains above goal in spite of the concurrent use of 3 antihypertensive agents of different classes.
 This section talks about the Resistance Hypertension causes, diagnostics, treatments and controls ideally, one of the 3 agents should be a diuretic and all agents should be prescribed at optimal dose amounts.
 Although arbitrary in regard to the number of medications required, resistant hypertension is thus defined in order to identify patients who are at high risk of having reversible causes of hypertension and/or patients who, because of persistently high blood pressure levels, may benefit from special diagnostic and therapeutic considerations.
-As defined, resistant hypertension includes patients whose blood pressure is controlled with use of more than 3 medications.
-That is, patients whose blood pressure is controlled but require 4 or more medications to do so should be considered resistant to treatment.

 - Track 5-1Causes of Resistance Hypertension